Thund3r2h0ck/MicrosoftSentinelHomeLab/README.md

 - Navigating through the Microsoft Azure Portal
 - Creating a Workspace for Microsoft Sentinel in Azure
+- Assigning the Microsoft Sentinel Training Lab Solution from Azure Marketplace to the Created Microsoft Sentinel Workspace

 <h2>Languages and Utilities Used</h2>